Shopping for Commercial Space? Here Are 13 Types of Retail Properties

 10. Convenience Retail

-A convenience retail center is the smallest form of strip mall, generally only having a couple of stores with a small on-site parking area.
-The name comes from the fact that convenience stores such as a 7-Eleven are the most common retailers found in this CRE type.
-These centers will be far less than 30,000 square feet, and draw a customer base from less than a 1-mile radius.
+What is convenience retail?
+A convenience retail center is the smallest form of strip mall, typically under 30,000 square feet.
+They generally only having a couple of stores with a small on-site parking area.
+The name comes from the fact that convenience stores typically serve a local radius of about 1 mile.

 11. Mixed-Use

+What does mixed use mean in real estate?
+Mixed-use properties combine retail with office, residential, lodging or some other asset class.
 The size and specifications of a mixed-use property can vary significantly.
 Assess each unique piece of mixed-use property based on the two or more types that it combines.

 12. Theme/Festival Center